Sean Reed, Founder and Executive Director

 Jenny Oorbeck, Program Director

-As the environmental manager for the City of Richmond, California, Ms. Oorbeck developed and directed climate change, energy efficiency, green building and waste diversion programs, and an Energy Efficiency and Conservation Block Grant.
-Under her direction, Richmond implemented the Urban Environmental Accords, establishing greenhouse gas emissions reduction goals; numerous EECBG projects; and passed a food ware ordinance eliminating the use of Styrofoam and plastic to-go ware from restaurants.
-She has also served as program manager and acting director for the Central Contra Costa Solid Waste Authority in Walnut Creek, California, managing waste diversion programs for five cities.
+Before arriving at Clean Energy Coalition, Ms. Oorbeck was the environmental manager for the City of Richmond, California.
+There, she led the city’s environmental division, which included management of all climate change, energy efficiency, green building, and waste diversion efforts.
+Under her direction, Richmond implemented the Urban Environmental Accords, achieved numerous Energy Efficiency and Conservation Block Grant (EECGB) awards, and passed a waste reduction ordinance eliminating the use of Styrofoam and plastic to-go containers from restaurants.
+She has also served as program manager and acting director for the Central Contra Costa Solid Waste Authority in Walnut Creek, California, where she managed waste diversion programs for five cities.

 Ms. Oorbeck holds a bachelor’s degree in sociology from Mills College and a master’s degree in environmental policy from the University of Michigan School of Natural Resources and Environment.